aspose-total/Aspose.Total-Products/total/en/java/conversion/xslfo-to-psd/_index.md

 {{< blocks/products/pf/feature-page-header h1="Convert XSLFO to PSD via Java" h2="Export XSLFO file to PSD within any within any Java J2SE, J2EE, J2ME applications without using Adobe<sup>&reg;</sup> Acrobat Reader" >}}

 {{% blocks/products/pf/feature-page-summary %}}

-You can convert xslfo file to PSD image in Java in two simple steps.
-Firstly, by using [Aspose.PDF for Java](https://products.aspose.com/pdf/java/), you can export XSLFO to JPEG.
-After that, by using [Aspose.Imaging for Java](https://products.aspose.com/imaging/java/) Image Processing API, you can render JPEG to PSD.
-Both APIs come under the [Aspose.Total for Java](https://products.aspose.com/total/java/) package.
+Converting an XSLFO file to a PSD image in Java can be done in two easy steps.
+The first step is to use the Aspose.PDF for Java API, which is part of the Aspose.Total for Java package.
+This API allows you to export XSLFO to JPEG.
+The second step is to use the Aspose.Imaging for Java Image Processing API to render the JPEG to PSD.

+Aspose.PDF for Java is a powerful PDF manipulation API that enables developers to create, edit, convert, and print PDF documents from within their Java applications.
+It supports a wide range of features, including the ability to export XSLFO to JPEG.
+This makes it the perfect choice for converting XSLFO to JPEG.

+Aspose.Imaging for Java is an advanced image processing API that enables developers to manipulate images in various formats, including JPEG, PSD, and TIFF.
+It provides a wide range of features, including the ability to render JPEG to PSD.
+This makes it the ideal choice for converting JPEG to PSD.

+Both Aspose.PDF for Java and Aspose.Imaging for Java are part of the Aspose.Total for Java package.
+This package provides developers with a comprehensive set of APIs for manipulating documents, images, and other file formats.
+It also includes a range of other features, such as the ability to create, edit, and convert PDF documents.

+By using Aspose.PDF for Java and Aspose.Imaging for Java, you can easily convert XSLFO to PSD in Java.
+This process is simple and straightforward, and can be completed in just two steps.

 {{% /blocks/products/pf/feature-page-summary  %}}

 {{< blocks/products/pf/agp/feature-section >}}